Nasrin Rahimieh

 Nasrin Rahimieh (born 1958) is an Iranian-born American literary critic, editor, and educator.
 Rahimieh is the Howard Baskerville Professor of Humanities in the Department of Comparative Literature and the Director of the Humanities Core program at the University of California, Irvine (UCI).

 Early life and education

 Nasrin Rahimieh was born in 1958 in Bandar-e Anzali, Pahlavi Iran (now Iran).
 Her early education was primarily in Bandar-e Anzali, with the exception of her senior year of high school spent as an exchange student in New London, Connecticut.

 She attended college classes in Switzerland, before moving to Canada.
-She has a B.A. degree in French and German, and M.A. degree in German literature from Dalhousie University; and a Ph.D.
-(1988) in comparative literature from the University of Alberta.
+She has a B.A. degree in French and German, and M.A. degree in German literature from Dalhousie University in Canada; and a Ph.D.
+(1988) in comparative literature from the University of Alberta in Canada.
 She is interested in research areas including Iranian cinema, Iranian diaspora, women's writing and modern Persian literature.